Folkart Centrum, Budapest

 Vaci Street (Vaci utca) is home to a host of shops that sell these wonderful souvenirs.
 Particularly recommended is Folkart Centrum at 58.
 Vaci utca.
 Located near the old town hall, their selection is vast and the look and feel of the shop are charming.
 Folkart Centrum is open every day of the week from 10:00 am-7:00 pm.

-This sight is featured in a self-guided walking tour of Budapest, Hungary within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Budapest.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Folkart Centrum on Map